 Mens Rea; Intention vs Motive explained

 In criminal law elements of a crime are very important.
 These elements are divided into two primary categories; Mens Rea & Actus Rea, both are equally important in order to be an offence.
 This basic rule is applicable almost everywhere in the world with some exceptions.
 It is also important to understand the difference between key aspects of Mens rea like intention and motive.
 Let’s have a look to understand what do they actually mean?

 Elements of Crime

-Mens Rea is a Latin term means “Guilty Mind”, it is the intention or knowledge of the wrongdoing that constitutes a crime, we can also call it mental element or psychological element, elements that are intangible.
+Mens Rea is a Latin term that means “Guilty Mind”, it is the intention or knowledge of the wrongdoing that constitutes a crime, we can also call it mental element or psychological element, elements that are intangible.
 It creates criminal liability for the defendant.

-Example: Akid, a pharmacist, provided confident information to Rabby knowing that Rabby would use that information to kill Shakil.
+Example: Akid, a pharmacist, provided confidential information to Rabby knowing that Rabby would use that information to kill Shakil.
 Now, here Akid knew about the crime that is about to take place, that knowledge is and his intention is guilty.

 Mens Rea must be understood with its substantive element which is, Intention and Motive [discussed below]

-Actus Rea is a Latin term means “Guilty Act”, it is the physical element of the crime, that means some physical or actual activities are done which is prohibited by law and element of an offence.
+Actus Rea is a Latin term that means “Guilty Act”, it is the physical element of the crime, which means some physical or actual activities are done which is prohibited by law and element of an offence.
 Let’s understand it with the previous example:

-Example: Akid a pharmacist, provided confident information to Rabby knowing that Rabby would use that information to kill Shakil.
+Example: Akid a pharmacist, provided confidential information to Rabby knowing that Rabby would use that information to kill Shakil.
 Now, here Akid provided the confidential information to Rabby, this transfer of information is an act and this particular act is Actus Rea or Guilty Act.

 Here, both the knowledge and the act together constitute a crime, if one of them were missing there would be no crime by Akid.